Moana Maniapoto: The inside story of Māori TV's Prince Harry scoop

 We thought it sounded dodgy.
 But no. Our producer Hikurangi Jackson checked it all out and it was legitimate.

 Long story short, the younger son of the next king is the founder of a new non-profit, eco-travel movement called Travalyst.
-And because it's inspired by values like kaitiakitanga, Prince Harry wanted the worldwide launch of Travalyst to happen out of Aotearoa and on our programme.
+And because it's inspired by values like kaitiakitanga, Prince Harry wanted the worldwide launch of the first Travalyst campaign to happen out of Aotearoa and on our programme.

 It seems his visit here in 2018, which was hosted in the main by Māori, and his conversations with rangatahi, made a big impression.